 These are the photos you’ll show your grandkids years from now, and most often, the look is closer to what you look like in your daily life versus how glammed up you’ll be for your wedding.
 “The style for the engagement photos should be a toned-down version of what you’re doing for the wedding,” says Ghanima Abdullah, cosmetologist and hair expert at The Right Hairstyles.
 It’s the opportunity to capture a special time in your life and the love you share, so go with the look that makes you most comfortable.

-When deciding what hairstyle or makeup look to go with, consider what the weather will be like.
+When deciding what hairstyle or makeup look to go with, consider what the weather will be like; consider the differences of taking spring engagement photos vs. a photoshoot in the summer.
 “Will it be humid?
 Do you sweat on your face or hairline?
 Waterproof makeup isn’t necessarily sweat-proof, because the water from the sweat is coming from inside of you not outside,” Megan Garmers, founder and director of MG Hair and Makeup.
 Abdullah says if it’s an inside shoot, then you should adjust your style to fit that.
 “If your engagement photos are indoors, you’re likely a very formal person.
 If that’s the case, a formal hairdo is fine, but if you’re outdoors, a formal updo may not be the look you need.”

 It’s easy to want to pick a hairstyle that you’ve never tried before to showcase in your engagement photos, however you know your hair type.
 “If you know your hair doesn’t hold a style well, plan accordingly.
 Make your hair appointment, or do your own hair, as close to the shoot time as you can,” suggests Chase.
 It’s best to try out the style a few days beforehand to make sure your hair will hold the style for a long period of time.
 You don’t want it to fall right in the middle of your photo shoot.